Rituraj32/mswdproj/README.md

 **Make sure**, you add all production environmental variables for the backend.
 You can see which variables are needed in the Installation part of this readme.

-**Make sure**, you add a custom domain for your backend API.
-Since the application uses a Cookie-based authentication, we have to run backend and frontend on the same domain.
-I, for example, run the frontend on `www.notion-clone.kmuenster.com` and the backend on `api.notion-clone.kmuenster.com`.

-> **Want to run scheduled jobs?** To delete inactive pages and users, I run scheduled jobs frequently.
-If you want this feature as well, you have to add more dynos to your application and run the job `$ node jobs/index.js` via Heroku Scheduler.

-Lastly, you can deploy your app using Heroku Git.

-**Make sure**, that when you push the backend to Heroku, you make a Git subtree push since `notion-clone` is a mono-repo containing backend and frontend.
-So run `git subtree push --prefix backend heroku master` instead of `git push heroku master`.
-Thus, we only push the backend part.

 ### Frontend

 If you want to deploy the frontend on [vercel.com](https://vercel.com), you can so easily using the Vercel CLI.